Model Collapse in the Self-Consuming Chain of Diffusion Finetuning: A Novel Perspective from Quantitative Trait Modeling: Model Collapse in Self-Consuming Chain of Diffusion Finetuning

-\paragraph{Observation 3: High CFG scales cause high-frequency degradation and low CFG scales cause low-frequency degradation.} CFG scale does not only affect the speed of model collapse, but also the pattern of model collapse.
-As shown in Figure~\ref{figure:metric}\ref{figure:baseline_images}, CFG $1.0$ makes the images progressively more blurry in the Chain of Diffusion, eventually collapsing to images without any structure, which we refer to low-frequency degradation.
+\textbf{Observation 3: High CFG scales cause high-frequency degradation and low CFG scales cause low-frequency degradation.} CFG scale does not only affect the speed of model collapse, but also the pattern of model collapse.
+As shown in Figure~\ref{figure:baseline_datasets}, CFG $1.0$ makes the images progressively more blurry in the Chain of Diffusion, eventually collapsing to images without any structure, which we refer to low-frequency degradation.
 On the other hand, for CFG $7.5$ how images degrade looks completely different: some features start to be emphasized excessively, repetitive patterns begin to appear, and the overall color distribution becomes saturated.
-The t-SNE plot in Figure~\ref{figure:baseline_metric}\ref{figure:trade-off_pokemon} clearly demonstrates that the distribution shift over iterations follows distinct paths for high, low, and medium CFG scales.
-These patterns were consistent in all four datasets and detailed results can be found in Appendix~\ref{appendix:baseline_experiments}.
+The t-SNE plot in Figure~\ref{figure:tsne} clearly demonstrates distinct paths for high, low, and medium CFG scales over iterations.
+They were consistent in all four datasets (Appendix~\ref{appendix:baseline_experiments}).
+In Section~\ref{section:theory}, we detail how different patterns of high-frequency power spectra from different CFG scales can be understood using the framework from genetic biology.

-We further analyze this phenomenon by examining the latent space.
-First, we show a histogram of the final latent vectors before decoding in Figure \ref{figure:latent_distribution:pokemon}\ref{figure:latent_distribution_histogram:pokemon}.
-For a CFG of $1.0$, the latent distribution quickly evolves into a Gaussian-like shape, with its variance decreasing over iterations.
-This behavior aligns with previous work~\cite{bertrand2023stability,alemohammad2023self,dohmatob2024tale}, which theoretically predicted that the self-consuming loop would crop out the tails of the distribution, reducing output diversity until it collapses to a single mode.
-We believe that these narrowing distributions in the latent space lead to blurrier and more homogeneous outputs in the image space.
-For a CFG of $7.5$, the evolution of the latent distribution is completely opposite, creating longer tails and approaching a more uniform distribution over space.
-For a CFG scale of $2.5$, which has the best reusability among the three, the latent distribution is better preserved over iterations.

-We then plot how the average norm of $\text{Diff}$ ($= \text{Cond Score} - \text{Uncond Score}$) evolves over diffusion steps in different iterations (Figure~\ref{figure:latent_distribution:pokemon}\ref{figure:latent_distribution_differences:pokemon}).
-In the first iteration, CFG $1.0$ has the highest Diff value, followed by CFG $2.5$ and CFG $7.5$.
-It can be understood as the models' adaptive behavior to preserve the values added to the latent vectors, $\text{Diff}$ multiplied by CFG scale, at each step.
-This trend changes in later iterations.
-The Diff value for CFG $7.5$ continues to grow with each iteration, and by iteration $6$, we observe high Diff values during the entire diffusion steps, creating a significant gap compared to CFG $2.5$ and CFG $1.0$.
-We conjecture that this accumulation is the cause of high-frequency degradation of images for CFG $7.5$.
-In contrast, the Diff value for CFG $1.0$ remains relatively stable or even decreases over iterations.